rajput-hemant/shop-app/README.md

 - Handling and validating the User Input.
 - Showing dialogs to interact with Users

+# Working with HTTP Requests & Error Handling

+- Using Http requests like post, get, patch, etc to do CRUD operations.
+- Using Future & Asynchronous Fn with async/await.
+- Error Handling, using try-catch(-finally) or catcherror.

 <div align = center>

 ## Dependencies Used